EdwardSnug/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv is used to move or rename files or directories rm is used to delete files and directories can be used with a set of wildcards cd - is used to return to previous directory
+mv is used to move or rename files or directories rm is used to delete files and directories can be used with a set of wildcards cd - is used to return to previous directory file - file commaond is used to determine what kind of data a file contains